agudulin/simple-proxy/README.md

 INSTALL

 python3 -m venv .venv && .venv/bin/pip install -r requirements.txt
-.venv/bin/mitmproxy                       # run once to generate the CA open ~/.mitmproxy/mitmproxy-ca-cert.pem   # opens Keychain Access
+.venv/bin/mitmproxy # run once to generate the CA open ~/.mitmproxy
+# drag mitmproxy-ca-cert.pem into System > Certificates tab
+# double-click, expand "Trust", set "When using this certificate" to "Always Trust"

 ./run.sh

-When Keychain Access opens, the cert lands in the `login` keychain.
-Drag it into the `System` keychain (or double-click, expand "Trust", set "When using this certificate" to "Always Trust").

-After the CA is trusted, `./run.sh` flips macOS HTTP/HTTPS proxy to `127.0.0.1:8420`.

 Add this function to your shell rc to prefix any command: